yuangoung/AmRTSNet_v51/readme.txt

+Related article is under revision in 《Journal of Geographical Sciences》

 If this code is helpful to you please cite our article：

 “Automatic Mapping and Pattern Analysis of Retrogressive Thaw Slumps in